Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Curve-graph-like graphs and universal factors

+In the following lemma, the space $\Delta$ is a space coming from Assumption~$2$ in the definition of a curve-graph-like $G$-graph (Definition~\ref{de:curve-graph-like}).

 \begin{lemma} Let $G$ be a countable group, and let $\Theta$ be a curve-graph-like $G$-graph.
-Let $\calg$ be a measured groupoid over a base space $Y$, and let $\rho:\calg\to G$ be a cocycle with trivial kernel.
-Let $\calh$ be a measured subgroupoid of $\calg$ of infinite type, and assume that $(\calh,\rho)$ is irreducible.
+Let $\calg$ be a measured groupoid over a finite measure space $Y$, and let $\rho:\calg\to G$ be a strict cocycle with trivial kernel.
+Let $\calh$ be a measured subgroupoid of $\calg$ of infinite type, and assume that $(\calh,\rho)$ is nowhere reducible.